kaif21-cmd/SQL/README.md

 ```

-# question 13 Query the sum of Northern Latitudes (LAT_N) from STATION having values greater than 134542 and less 78543 than .
+# Question 13 Query the sum of Northern Latitudes (LAT_N) from STATION having values greater than 134542 and less 78543 than .
 Truncate your answer to  4 decimal places.

 ```jsx
 SELECT TRUNCATE(SUM(LAT_N), 4)